timelinez/timelinez.github.io/README.md

 on https://timelinez.github.io/.
 It plucks a Github organization (or user) out of the domain, and the repo-name out of the anchor of the URL (the bit to the right ot the '#') to extract data for a visual timeline.

 Here's a reference timeline on JFK's presidency:
 [http://timelinez.github.io#jfk](http://timelinez.github.io#timelinez/jfk) (shown visually with this technology).
-The source for that is here: [https://github.com/timelinez/jfk/blob/master/main.txt](https://github.com/timelinez/jfk/blob/master/main.txt) (very nearly plain text).
+The source for that is in this repo: [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and the main timeline file is [https://github.com/timelinez/jfk/blob/master/main.txt](https://github.com/timelinez/jfk/blob/master/main.txt) which very nearly plain text.
+That repo is a sibling one inside the `timelinez` "organization", but in reality separate organizations would exist for various groups.

-Here's another on Sun/Oracle's patronage of Java (the programming language): [timeline visual](http://timelinez.github.io) and [source for that](http://github.com/timelinez/timelinez.github.io/blob/master/reference.txt).
+Here's another on Sun/Oracle's patronage of Java (the programming language): [timeline visual](http://timelinez.github.io) and [source for that](http://github.com/timelinez/timelinez.github.io/blob/master/main.txt).

 Here's a source excerpt for the JFK timeline: